element-hq/element-web/README.md

    web server.

-Note that `npm run dist` is not supported on Windows, so Windows users can run `npm run build`, which will build all the necessary files into the `vector` directory.
+Note that `npm run dist` is not supported on Windows, so Windows users can run `npm run build`, which will build all the necessary files into the `webapp` directory.
 The version of Vector will not appear in Settings without using the dist script.
-You can then mount the vector directory on your webserver to actually serve up the app, which is entirely static content.
+You can then mount the `webapp` directory on your webserver to actually serve up the app, which is entirely static content.

 config.json
 ===========

-You can configure the app by copying `vector/config.sample.json` to `vector/config.json` and customising it:
+You can configure the app by copying `config.sample.json` to `webapp/config.json` and customising it:

 1. `default_hs_url` is the default home server url.
 1. `default_is_url` is the default identity server url (this is the server used